datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter3.md

 ```

-The group_by() verb is an important function in dplyr.
-We literally want to split the data frame by some variable (e.g. taxonomic order), apply a function to the individual data frames and then combine the output.
+The `group_by()` verb allows you to split the dataframe by some variable (e.g. number of cylinders), and then apply summarising statistics for the different groups separately

-Let's do that: split df.new by the type of transmission (am), then ask for the same summary statistics as above.
+For instance,  split df.new by the type of transmission (am), then ask for the same summary statistics as above.
 We expect a set of summary statistics for each taxonomic order.

 ```